hossanrose/app-eks-prometheus/app/README.md

 ## Deployment

-Application deployment is handled using GitHub Actions
+Application deployment is handled using GitHub Actions,
 - Build and Push of application image to ECR happens on every change in app directory using [Workflow](../.github/workflows/build_push.yml)
 - After Push of image the application deployment is triggered with helm using [Workflow](../.github/workflows/deploy.yml)